AngleProtocol/angle-docs/new-module/vaults/token-reactor.md

 ## Offering yield on any tokens

 This effectively creates staking pools for volatile assets.
 Users depositing their tokens in a token reactor can earn yield in agTokens on top of these volatile assets, that potentially increase in value themselves.
 This gives them additional utility.

+## Increasing agTokens liquidity

+On top of offering native yield on volatile tokens, Angle Token Reactors also allow to increase agEUR liquidity across DeFi, making it a much better stablecoin for users.